VCF 9 Network Planner BETA

 VKS / Kubernetes

-VKS Infrastructure VLAN: 5 CONSECUTIVE IPs required — 3 control plane VMs + 1 floating IP + 1 patching IP.
+VKS Infrastructure VLAN: 5 IPs (recommended contiguous block) — 3 control plane VMs + 1 floating IP + 1 patching IP.
+Workload network, AVI VIP pool, and ingress/egress/pod CIDR ranges are separate.

 NSX VPCs